LukeSmithxyz/mutt-wizard/README.md

   might be other hurdles or two-factor authentication you have to jump through.
   Some, for example, will want you to create a separate IMAP password, etc.
-- `isync` is not fully UTF-8 compatible, so non-Latin characters may be garbled (although sync should succeed). `mw` will also not auto-create mailbox shortcuts since it is looking for English mailbox names.
+- `isync` is not fully UTF-8 compatible, so non-Latin characters may be garbled (although sync should succeed). `mutt-wizard` will also not auto-create mailbox shortcuts since it is looking for English mailbox names.
 I strongly recommend you to set your email language to English on your mail server to avoid these problems.